lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

     *  request is the original certification request (it is included here so the client need not keep a copy of the request).

-     * cms is an EnvelopedData, the encapsulated content type being id- data and the content being the POP Proof Value; this value needs to be long enough that one cannot reverse the value from the witness hash.
+     * cms is an EnvelopedData or AuthEnvelopedData, the encapsulated content type being id-data and the content being the POP Proof Value; this value needs to be long enough that one cannot reverse the value from the witness hash.
 If the certification request contains a Subject Key Identifier (SKI) extension, then the recipient identifier SHOULD be the SKI.
 If the issuerAndSerialNumber form is used, the IssuerName MUST be encoded as NULL and the SerialNumber as the bodyPartID of the certification request.

     * thePOPAlgID identifies the algorithm to be used in computing the return POP value.